 Lewis structures are easy-to-draw planar representations of bonding in molecules.
 They help us figure out and to think about which atoms are bonded to which and whether bonds are single or multiple.
 However, they do not directly correspond to the molecular orbitals that determine actual electron-density distributions in a molecule.
 We need an additional tool that will connect Lewis structures to modern quantum theory (molecular orbital theory) that would provide more information on molecular properties, for example, 3D geometry of a molecule, from Lewis structures.

 Valence bond theory is a model that focuses on the formation of individual chemical bonds, such as the formation of a σ bond between two atoms within a polyatomic molecule.
 Like molecular orbital theory, valence bond theory deals with how atomic orbitals change and combine when a molecule forms.
-But unlike molecular orbital theory, instead of forming molecular orbitals that span the entire molecule, valence bond theory combines valence orbitals of each atom individually so that the combination gives stronger bonding in specific directions.
+But unlike molecular orbital theory, instead of forming molecular orbitals that span the entire molecule, valence bond theory models the combination of valence orbitals of each atom individually, such that the resulting combination in the model gives stronger bonding in specific directions.
 Hence, valence bond theory allows us to derive idealized 3D geometries for molecules based only on their Lewis structures.
 Moreover, the localized bonding picture presented by Lewis structures and valence bond theory are often much more intuitive for understanding molecular properties (the sprawling forms of molecular orbitals for large molecules can even overwhelm expert chemists).

 In a previous course, you may have used VSEPR (valence shell electron pair repulsion theory) to predict the 3D shapes of molecules.
 VSEPR involves counting electron regions (pairs) around a central atom, assuming that electron regions repel and stay as far apart as possible, and bonding terminal atoms to electron regions.
 VSEPR is often good at predicting the arrangement of bonds around an atom, and it is OK to use it to predict idealized linear, trigonal planar, and tetrahedral arrangements of bonds that you will encounter in this course, but VSEPR has significant limitations: